Right to a healthy environment: Role of the state

+Attempts to amend constitutions

 International approaches

 Historically, major United Nations' human rights instruments, like the Universal Declaration on Human Rights, the International Covenant on Civil and Political Rights or International Covenant on Economic, Social and Cultural Rights do not recognize the right to a healthy environment.
 The 1972 Stockholm Declaration recognizes the right, but is not a legally binding document.
 The 1992 Rio Declaration does not use the language of human rights, although it does state that individuals shall have access to information regarding environmental matters, participation in decision-making, and access to justice.
 The currently proposed UN resolution, the Global Pact for the Environment, if adopted, would be the first UN human rights instrument to include the right to a healthy environment.

 Over 150 states in the UN have independently recognized the right in some form via legislation, litigation, constitutional law, treaty law or other legal authority.
 The African Charter on Human and Peoples' Rights, American Convention on Human Rights, Escazu Agreement, Arab Charter on Human Rights, and ASEAN Declaration on Human Rights each include a right to a healthy environment.
 Other human rights frameworks, such as the Convention on the Rights of the Child refer to environmental issues as they relate to the framework's focus, in this case children's rights.

 UN Special Rapporteurs on Human Rights and the Environment John H. Knox (2012–2018) and David R. Boyd (2018–) have made recommendations on how to formalize these rights in international law.
 This was endorsed by a number of committees at the UN level, as well as local legal communities such as the New York City Bar, in 2020.

 The right to a healthy environment is at the core of the international approach to human rights and climate change.
 The effects of climate change on human rights are presented by OHCHR in a fact sheet with the most frequently asked questions on the subject.